riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 $ nextflow run prep_riboviz.nf -params-file vignette/vignette_config.yaml --validate_only
 ```

 `nextflow run` is the command to run a Nextflow workflow, in this case our RiboViz workflow, `prep_riboviz.nf`. `-params-file` is the location of our RiboViz configuration file. `--validate_only` says that the workflow should only validate the configuration and then exit.
-Take care that you provide an underscore (`_`) not a dash (`-`) within the RiboViz parameter name.
-Unlike Nextflow's own parameters (which include dashes), custom parameters, such as those supported by RiboViz, need underscores if provided via the command-line.
+Take care that you provide an underscore (`_`) not a dash (`-`) within the RiboViz parameter name and prefix this with a double-underscode (`--`) not a single underscore (`-`).
+RiboViz's own parameters are provided at the command-line in a different format to Nextflow's own parameters.

 All going well, you should see: